Search This Site...

 Music at Advent

 Schola Adventus is the professional choir at Church of the Advent of Christ the King.
 They have quickly established a reputation as one of the Bay Area’s premier a cappella choral ensembles, specializing in Gregorian chant and Renaissance polyphony through to premiers of commissioned works by composers of today.
 The choir's extensive repertoire includes Gregorian chant as well as the works of composers from all eras of the Western Church.
 These include Josquin, Tallis, Palestrina, Lassus, Victoria, Byrd, Victoria, Mozart, Rheinberger, Stanford, Howells, Poulenc, Messiaen and Pärt.
-They have given world premieres of works by Thomas Bold, David Conte, Paul M. Ellison, Joshua Fishbein, Joel Morris and Vasken Ohanian, and several US premiers of music ranging from Renaissance polyphony to twentieth century pieces.
+They have given world premieres of works by Thomas Bold, David Conte (commissioned for Paul Ellison's 15th anniversary at the church), Paul M. Ellison, Joshua Fishbein, Joel Morris and Vasken Ohanian, and several US premiers of music ranging from Renaissance polyphony to twentieth century pieces.
 Church of the Advent of Christ the King is one of the few places in the greater Bay Area where music of this quality can regularly be heard as an integral part of the traditional western liturgy for which it was composed.
 This is “Music in the Context for which it was Written.”
 The choir toured southern England in December 2005.
 They sang Choral Evensong at Christ Church Cathedral, Oxford and performed a concert as part of the prestigious Hazard Chase Christmas Festival at St. John's, Smith Square.
 In 2006, they released their first CD, Palestrina for Eight Voices, which features the only recording of his great Missa Confitebor Tibi Domine.
-They have also sung several times at Grace Cathedral over the years.
+They have also sung at Grace Cathedral several times over the years.

 A Prayer for Church Musicians and Artists